Lecture (2V+1Ü, 4 ECTS-LP) "Distributed Data Management" (Module Description), Course Number INF-24-53-V-7

 - Language: English

-The lecture will be organized via OLAT.
-A link to the corresponding page will be published here in April 2021.
+The lecture content and exercises will be organized via OLAT.
+The corresponding link will be shared in Mattermost, latest on Monday 19.04.2021.

 This course addresses fundamental concepts of distributed data management.
 Emphasis is put on novel approaches/paradigms to managing Big Data.
 The course aims at a mixture of system issues and hands on experience (like Hadoop/HDFS) and on fundamental algorithms and techniques (such as consistent hashing or Bloom filters).